-Graduates of the 2019, 2020, and 2021 cohorts of Orpheum Theatre Group’s Teaching Artist Training Program Cohort
+Graduates of the 2019, 2020, and 2021 cohorts of Orpheum Theatre Group’s Teaching Artist Training Program

 The Orpheum Theatre Group Teaching Artist training program seeks to train local artists and educators to leverage their artistic practice in creating high-quality instruction and facilitation for youth and communities throughout the Mid-South.
 OTG cultivates an annual cohort of trained teaching artists made up of passionate, energized, disciplined, collaborative, and open-minded artists who represent diverse cultural backgrounds, communities, and artistic disciplines in theatre, music, design, and movement.